Characteristics of the German Language in AX Semantics

 .

-Here the definite article die
+.
+As the result, the definite article die

-(female, plural) is added to "Seychellen" and the preposition is automatically changed from nach
+(female, plural) is added to "Seychellen".

 Preposition switch